qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/commercial_support.rst

 (Stirling, Scotland) thinkWhere is one of the leading independent GIS consultancies in the UK.
-We provide a broad range of innovative GIS products and services including "Location Centre" (a hosted Cloud-based GIS built from OpenSource technologies).
+We provide a broad range of innovative GIS products and services including "Location Centre" (a hosted Cloud-based GIS built from open source technologies).
 As a QGIS site, our team of geospatial experts use QGIS on a daily basis and provide QGIS Support to customers.
 We also run regular QGIS and PostGIS Training courses.